vhawk19/Py_Primer/Learn to handle your files/Writing_into_file.md

 ```

-On the first line, we have the open function.We declared the variable *new_line* to open a file named text.txt The open() function takes two parameters:- filename and mode.
+On the first line, we have the open function.We declared a variable *new_line* to open a file named text.txt The open() function takes two parameters:- filename and mode.

-1. **Filename**: This is a string telling Python where to find the file.
-If you’re using Windows, you saved test.txt to the local disk on the D: drive, so you specify the location of your file as d:\\test.txt
+1. **Filename**: This is a string tells Python where to find the file.
+If you’re using Windows, you saved test.txt to the local disk on the C: drive, so you specify the location of your file as c:\\test.txt

 2. **Mode**: Here we used "w" letter in our argument, which indicates write mode.This arguement tells python whether we are reading from a file or writing into it.
 Other than "w", we have different other modes for opening a file